maickrau/GraphAligner/README.md

 ### Running

-Quickstart: `GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json`
+Quickstart for PacBio/ONT: `GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json`

+For Illumina: `GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json --seeds-mem-count -1 --try-all-seeds --precise-clipping -b 5`

 See [Parameters](#parameters), the option `GraphAligner --help` and the subsections below for more information and options